saraa123/django_project_tracker/README.md

 This project focuses on incorporating django, in order to provide front-end users with the ability to raise issue tickets, or purchase new feature tickets for an app.

 ## UX and UI
 As I was creating a website which allowed users to raise and keep track of issues and features, I wanted to create a theme and design that was inline with the scope of this project.
+Some of the goals outlined included:

-* Ease of use:
+* Ease of use
-    - I incorporated a Bootstrap theme which showcased a dashboard in order for users to easily be able to access different pieces of information

 * Quick access to information:
-    - The home page displays all the issues/features, as well as their progress.
+    - The home page displays all the issues and features
     - I have created the early workings of progress charts, enabling users to easily identify how many issues/features have been completed, and how many are outstanding.

+### User stories
+I developed user stories to also identify the scope, and outline the needs and actions of the user.
+Doing so also helped direct other aspects of the UX and UI planning.

+As a user I want to:
+    - add an issue
+    - add a feature
+    - pay for a feature request
+    - see what other issues and features have been added
+    - be able to add feedback
+    - be able to see what progress is made
+    - be able to see if any issues and features ever get completed

+I then completed an in-depth analysis of the different aspects of user experience and user interface by following Garrett's elements.
+This included:

+* Surface
+* Skeleton
+    - Wireframes - on a separate document, outlined below.
+* Structure
+* Scope
+    - User stories were looked at in greater detail, along with user tasks and what was implemented to achieve this.
+* Strategy

+This analysis was completed on a separate document.
+[Please click here to view it.]
+(UX/UX_UI_analysis.pdf)

+### Wireframes
+[Click here for the wireframe.]
+(UX/djangoTracker.pdf)

 ## Features
 * Created my own extra models